 Get our recipe for Caprese Salad.

 A great salad should be many things: sweet and salty, crunchy and tender.
 In short: a full exploration of taste and texture, but not at the cost of a whole meal's worth of calories.
-With the addition of caramelized apples, toasted pecans, and creamy goat cheese, this retro spinach salad finally achieves perfect harmony.
+With the addition of caramelized apples, creamy goat cheese, and toasted pecans, this retro spinach salad finally achieves perfect harmony.